 Can you do corrective bariatric procedures?

 Yes.
-Surgeons at the Center for Metabolic & Bariatric Surgery at UMCP perform revisional bariatric surgery to correct previous surgical weight loss procedures.
+Surgeons at the Center for Metabolic & Bariatric Surgery at PMC perform revisional bariatric surgery to correct previous surgical weight loss procedures.
 If you’re in need of corrective bariatric surgery, contact us.

 Questions About Recovery

 How long should I expect to be in the hospital?

 Anywhere from two to four days, depending upon how you’re feeling post-surgery.